ehohenstein/erlang_gotchas/README.md

 ```
 $ make
+erlc gotchas.erl
 $ ./selective_receive.escript 1000
 1000 selective receive loops took 0.002 seconds
 ```

 Now try doubling the number of loops and see what happens.
-This is what happens when I do it:
+This is what happens when I do it in an Ubuntu 18.04 VM using Erlang 21.3, though I have observed similar results in many other versions of Erlang, at least as far back as Erlang R15B02:

 ```
 $ ./selective_receive.escript 2000